Uncontested Divorce in Massachusetts

 • A Settlement Agreement: The terms and conditions of the property settlement are mentioned in this form and both the divorcing partners sign this form.

-• Child Support Guidelines Worksheet: In case, there are un-emancipated children under 23 years of age, this form is essential.
+• Child Support Guidelines Worksheet: In case, there are unemancipated children under 23 years of age, this form is essential.

-• Attendance Certificate: In case there are minor children, the divorcing partners have to attend parenting classes and produce the certificate of attending these classes.
+• Attendance Certificate: In case there are minor children, the partners have to attend parenting classes and produce the certificate of attending these classes.

-• An Affidavit disclosing Care or Custody Proceedings: When the divorcing couple has children aged less than 18, then, this form is used to explain the terms and conditions of visitation and custody.
+• An Affidavit disclosing Care or Custody Proceedings: When the divorcing couple has children aged less than 18, this form is used to explain the terms and conditions of visitation and custody.

 Forms related to Fault, Uncontested Divorce in Massachusetts